-Tax Court Rules (ustaxcourt.gov): Usually 25% of the exam covers Practice & Procedure and jurisdiction; this resource is required for your studies.
+Tax Court Rules (ustaxcourt.gov): Typically 25% of the exam covers Practice & Procedure and jurisdiction; this resource is required for your studies.

-Structured Self Study: Although we believe participating in our 2018 exam cycle series gives you the best opportunities for your success, you may prefer to begin your studies before the program is available.
-You can purchase the 2016 text at a discount cost using this form (this purchase also gives you a discount towards the 2018 entire exam cycle class series if you purchase it before 1/1/18).
-The 2016 text is not a subscription service and you must update the information for changes that occurred after July 2016.
+Structured Self Study: Although we believe participating in either of our 2020 programs gives you the best opportunities for your success, you may prefer to study on your own.
+You can purchase our 2018 text at a discount cost using this form (this purchase also gives you a discount towards the 2020 18 or 12 month program (not for individual class sessions or private coaching) if you purchase it before 1/1/20).
+The 2018 text is not a subscription service and you must update the information for changes that occurred after July 2018.
 No CE is available for any self-study option.